Community case of Covid-19 discovered in Whanganui - NZ Herald

 The case is the first in Whanganui since the original outbreak of Covid-19 at the beginning of 2020.

-Since the beginning of the pandemic, the Whanganui DHB area has had just nine cases of the virus - all in March and April last year.
+Since the beginning of the pandemic, the Whanganui DHB area, which also includes most of the Ruapehu and Rangitīkei districts, has had just nine cases of the virus - all in March and April last year.

+Currently, the Whanganui, Ruapehu and Rangitīkei districts are at the red level of the traffic light system.

 The region has had a number of close shaves with the virus since the beginning of the Delta outbreak, including a confirmed case visiting a Bulls petrol station in August.